Skijoring Trails in Ontario

 Skijoring is relatively simple, and is a great way to get outdoors with your loyal four legged friend.
 Even if you have never skied before, skijoring is for all skill levels.
 All you need to try this amazing winter experience is:

-(a) A dog that is big enough to pull (a chihuahua likely won’t work).
+1. A dog that is big enough to pull (a chihuahua likely won’t work).
 Some more experienced skijorers will use two or even three dogs, but to start out one should be enough.

-- Cross country skis and poles (or if you do not have a pair you can rent from Arrowhead)
+• cross country skis and poles (or if you do not have a pair you can rent from Arrowhead)

 Algonquin Park has a couple of trails that allow skijoring; the Sunday Lake Dog Sled Trail or the Old Railway Trail.
-These are great tracks, but it is recommended you have cross country skiing experience before trying these out.
-Algonquin Outfitters in Oxtongue Lake is right on the way to these two trails when heading north and east, making it convenient if you are renting skis.
+It is recommended you have cross country skiing experience before trying these out as they are longer trails with more challenging terrains.

 Skijoring definitely brings a whole new meaning to pet friendly vacations!
 If you plan on heading to Muskoka to try this exciting winter activity with your four legged friend, we recommend staying at one of these pet friendly accommodations.